Niche job boards are one of the most reliable ways to build a profitable, defensible job board business.

 In this article, we’ll look at successful niche job boards — not as recommendations for job seekers, but as real-world examples of the top job boards that work.
 Each example highlights why the niche succeeds and what founders can learn when validating an idea, choosing a niche, and deciding how to monetize.

-If you’re thinking about starting a job board, these examples act as proof of demand and inspiration for positioning.
+If you’re thinking about starting a job board, these examples act as proof of demand and inspiration for positioning — and if you're still getting oriented, our guide on what a job board is covers the fundamentals.

 Why Niche Job Boards Are So Effective for Founders